rweyant/spotifyr/README.md

 # spotifyr: a wrapper for Spotify's API for R users

 **spotifyr** is currently undergoing active testing and improvement.

-It currently requires [Firefox](https://www.mozilla.org/en-US/firefox/new/) for the full [authorization code flow](https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow).
+It currently launches [Firefox](https://www.mozilla.org/en-US/firefox/new/) through [RSelenium](https://github.com/ropensci/RSelenium) for the full [authorization code flow](https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow).
 Chrome and IE will eventually be supported, but are not yet.
 All data from endpoints is converted to lists.
+If you just want access to the public endpoints, this is not necessary.

 Some of the objects (artists, albums, playlists) have helper functions to conver to `data.frame`, but not all yet, and this is the next major development plan.

 ## Installation

-Requires [Firefox](https://www.mozilla.org/en-US/firefox/new/) to authenticate for any of the endpoints that operate on user data.
+Requires [Firefox](https://www.mozilla.org/en-US/firefox/new/) for initial authentication for any of the endpoints that operate on user data.

 ```{r}
 devtools::install_github('rweyant/spotifyr')